pcraciunoiu/embrangler/_posts/2011-03-01-datastore-an-abstraction-layer.markdown

 1. [What worked for me](#what_worked_for_me)
 1. [Proposed features](#proposed_features)
 1. [Help!](#help)

+## Motivation
+I wrote an application which extensively used Ajax requests to communicate with the server.
+After a while I wanted to add [localStorage](http://developer.mozilla.org/en/dom/storage#localStorage).
+Though most actions were grouped together, there were still more than just a handful of Ajax requests that had to be changed.
+Then I thought what if I want to add IndexedDB later on...

+... you can see where this is going: [maintenance hell.](http://www.brainstuck.com/2009/09/30/cartel/)

+Then I thought: other people must be having similar problems.
+Hence...

 ## Idea
 A library to unify all the different data storage/retrieval/sending/receiving API's such as XMLHttpRequest, WebSockets, localStorage, IndexedDB, and make it easier to use any number of them at once.